Originally published on Fanny Pack, 19th October 2016.

 But these aggravatingly misinformed opinions and ‘jokes’ are really just the tip of the iceberg.
 Last year, a group of tin-foil-hat-wearing Redditors began to suspect that Reddit was being taken over by an “SJW Cabal” made up of lesbian, Jewish leftists (no, seriously).
 “There was a time when the fringe truly existed on the fringes of society,” Gawker observed at the time.
-“But today, conspiracies as manifestly deranged as this one rocket in popularity, empowered by the simple software behind sites like Reddit and 8chan.
-There have always been and there will always be right-wing lunatics who thinking creeping “transsexual feminism” is an existential threat; but now those people share real estate with all the rest of us.
+“But today, conspiracies as manifestly deranged as this one rocket in popularity, empowered by the simple software behind sites like Reddit and 4chan.
+There have always been and there will always be right-wing lunatics who think creeping “transsexual feminism” is an existential threat; but now those people share real estate with all the rest of us.
 They’re just one click away.”

 It is illogical psychosis such as this that makes the anti-SJW movement (if you can even call it a that) so difficult to argue with for anyone who supports the frankly common-sense ideals of social progressivism and equality.
 Often, those that subscribe to the SJW conspiracy seem to either feel that accusations of offensiveness in pop culture are simply disingenuous, or that pointing them out is evidence of a general ‘over-policing’ of culture and free speech.
 The problem with this is, as Vice points out, “[SJW] is not a real category of people.
 It’s simply a way to dismiss anyone who brings up social justice – and often those people are feminists.”